I’m glad you asked.

 - Cuba (30 days) — Tourist Cards (Tarjeta del Turista) must be obtained prior to arrival in Cuba.
 They are available at: the Cuban Embassy; Authorized Airlines; or Travel agencies.

 - Ethiopia (30 days; 90 days) — e-Visa ~ Note: Entry only permitted via the Addis Ababa Bole International Airport.
-The cost for this e-visa is $52 USD and $72 USD, respectively (different length of stays).
+The cost for this e-visa is $52 USD and $72 USD, respectively (different lengths of stay).

 - Gabon — e-Visa